-2.9 CAS installation
+2.8 CAS installation

 CAS is an application that implements a Single-Sign-On (SSO) mechanism.
 It is a good practise in production environments to install it and configure it so to have secure access to the Knowage server applications.
 CAS expects the use of the HTTPS protocol.
-The last version certified with Knowage is CAS 5.x.

-2.9.1 Deploy of the CAS application
+2.8.1 Deploy of the CAS application